-- Assign categories to avoid dupes
+- Assign categories to avoid duplicate dishes.

-- Be aware of dietary restrictions and allergies
+- Be aware of dietary restrictions and allergies.

-- Ask your guests to label their dishes and know the ingredients
+- Ask your guests to label their dishes and know the ingredients.

-Cook a Beautiful Dinner With Ugly Food
+Cook a Beautiful Dinner with Ugly Food

 Sign up with Misfits Market or Imperfect Foods to save as much as 40% on fresh, local, organic produce and pantry staples.
-They take the ugly, but perfectly good food that doesn’t meet the strict cosmetic standards of supermarkets — think straight bananas and curved carrots — and sell it at a steep discount.
+They take the ugly, but perfectly good, food that doesn’t meet the strict cosmetic standards of supermarkets — think straight bananas and curved carrots — and sell it at a steep discount.